-- 1. use the Internet and other forms of communication sensibly and politely - 2. only access websites, send messages or access and use other resources that will not hurt or upset anybody - 3. seek permission if they want to use personal information or take photographs of other people - 4. report any concerns to the Lead or Deputy - 5. not maintain confidentiality if there is a concern about the welfare of a child, young person or adult at risk
+- 1. use the internet and other forms of communication in a sensible and polite way - 2. only access websites, send messages or access and use other resources that will not hurt or upset anybody - 3. seek permission if they want to use personal information or take photographs of other people - 4. report any concerns to the Lead or Deputy - 5. not maintain confidentiality if there is a concern about the welfare of a child, young person or adult at risk